Weather: Mostly sunny and warm

 My right foot is still sore and slightly swollen – something I first complained about two weeks ago on Day 8 (Monjardin to Sansol on the Camino Frances).
 It might be wise to get something to bind it at the farmacia before we start walking the Camino Primitivo on May 14th.

-Dave and I took the bus from Markina-Xemein to Gernika (the best 3 Euros spent for two people) in lieu of a 25 km walk on a sore foot.
-In Gernika we even splurged on our first hotel room with private bath (Hotel Bolina) for 50 Euros – second treat of the day.
+Dave and I took the bus from Markina-Xemein to Guernika – the best 3 Euros spent for two people in lieu of a 25 km walk on a sore foot.
+In Guernika we even splurged on our first hotel room with private bath (Hotel Bolina) for 50 Euros – second treat of the day.
 We are beginning to feel rather spoiled now!

-We love Gernika and its interesting but sad history.
+We love Guernika and its interesting but sad history.
 Here is what our Cicerone guidebook has to say about it:

 On a market day in 1937, the German Condor Legion introduced saturation bombing.
 Pummelling the town with incendiary explosives before passing a second time to strafe the fleeing townspeople.
 The town was destroyed and thousands were killed.